 What you really need are foods that are packed with anti-inflammatory compounds and antioxidants, potassium, water and fiber, but low in calories and sodium.
 They’ll immediately get your mind and body back on the healthy track as they hydrate you and flood your body with nutrients to help to neutralize damaging particles while flushing out bloating culprits, like salt.

-Before we help you to choose those amazing foods, if you really want to kick start your health, we highly recommend also doing these three things:
+Before we help you to choose those amazing foods, if you really want to kick start your health, we highly recommend also doing these 3 things:

 - Cut out sugar and artificial sweeteners for a week.
 The goal is to reset your “sweet” taste buds.
 By limiting very sweet flavors your taste buds will “reset” themselves as they lower their perception of sweetness.
 Steer away from sugary drinks, snacks, and treats.
 Allow fruit to satisfy your sweet tooth—and you’ll be amazed by how well it works!
 When you go back to sugary foods, you’ll need less sweet flavor to satisfy you.
 Plus, if you saw our New Year’s Resolution article you know that refined sugars typically add a lot of calories without nutrients, contributing to weight gain—and they also often increase cravings.
 They seem to weaken the immune system too by reducing your white blood cells’ ability to destroy bacteria.